This year's survey received widespread support across the industry. In total just under 17,000 Australian craft beer drinkers took part.

 A special thanks goes out to all those who have helped support the 2020 Australian Craft Beer Survey.
 Without your assistance none of this would have been possible.
 We raise a glass to each and every one of you, and thank you for being a part of this hugely exciting industry!

 Sharing of Content

-Please feel free to share any of the information/charts above - charts can be downloaded here.
+Please feel free to share any of the information/charts above.
 We simply ask that Beer Cartel is attributed, including a link to www.beercartel.com.au when sharing online.
 High resolution images and interviews are available on request.

 About Beer Cartel: